 Office closes at noon on the last Wednesday of each month.

-There is no fee for this registration.
+There is no fee for this license.

 Refer to the Department of Licenses and Inspection’s (L&I) how-to guide for step-by-step eCLIPSE instructions.